fuzzyrichie/scapy_tcp_reassembly/README.md

-# TCP Reassembly Decorator for Pytthon
+# TCP Reassembly Decorator for Python

 Ever wanted to reassemble packets in Scapy while doing a Wireshark parsing or looking at a live network interface capture?
 I did.